 The Hays Latinos United initiatives are interrelated.
-First by providing Education of the health concerns of the Latino community equips the community with the power through knowledge of how to take their health and their families health seriously.
-This leads to providing a healthy state of Wellness in furthering proactive changes in their own lifestyle choices and promoting Prevention of illness.
-However, in case illness does impact our Latino community, we want to ensure that Access is available and finances is not the deciding factor if someone lives or dies.
+First providing Education on the health concerns of the Latino community equips the community with the power through knowledge of how to take their health and their family's health seriously.
+This leads to providing a healthy state of Wellness in furthering proactive changes in their own lifestyle choices and promoting the Prevention of illness.
+However, in case illness does impact our Latino community, we want to ensure that Access is available and finances are not the deciding factor if someone lives or dies.

-Today, Latinos continue to be the victim to misinformation and limited access to COVID vaccines and testing.
+Today, Latinos continue to be the victim of misinformation and limited access to COVID vaccines and testing.

 Dr. Michelle Cohen, DM